UK Inflation falls to 2.5%

 What’s changed this month?

-Clothing, fuel and alcohol prices all increased at a higher rate than last month, contributing to the overall inflation rate hike.
+Hotels and tobacco prices all increased at a higher rate than last month, contributing to the overall inflation rate hike.
+Though fuel and second hand cars got more expensive faster than last month.

 You can see how prices have changed for individual items in this ONS calculator, while this chart shows the annual CPI rates over 12 months for the last three months.